gatsbyjs/gatsby/docs/blog/2018-08-09-swag-store/index.md

 3. Request a discount code with your name and email
 4. Use that discount code at checkout to get one free item from the swag store!

 > **NOTE:** The way this works is by checking that your GitHub account has at least one merged PR in the [Gatsby organization][org].
-However, **contributing code is _not_ the only way to contribute to open source!** Check out [the “how to contribute” docs](/docs/how-to-contribute/) for more examples of contributions that qualify for free swag.
+However, **contributing code is _not_ the only way to contribute to open source!** Check out [the “how to contribute” docs][contribute] for more examples of contributions that qualify for free swag.
 Email us at <mailto:team@gatsbyjs.com> if you’re a non-code contributor and want your free swag.

 ## Shipping is free on all orders globally